Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 • Psychosis causes paranoia, hallucinations, and delusional thinking.

-• Emotional Instability Frequent mood swings, irritability, and aggression.
+• Emotional Instability leading to frequent mood swings, irritability, and aggression.

 • Increased Risk of Suicide especially when combined with mental health disorders.